Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Related work

 \subsection{OOD detection methods using external data or pretrained models}

-\textbf{External data.} Lee et al. \cite{lee2018training} leverage auxiliary data to train a generative adversarial network \cite{goodfellow2020generative} that can generate synthetic examples near the decision boundary.
-Another common way to incorporate external data is outlier exposure \cite{hendrycks2018deep}.
-Therein, an auxiliary task is introduced, where external samples that are non-overlapping with the in-distribution data are encouraged to uniformly distribute among in-distribution classes.
-In the same direction, Rafiee et al. \cite{rafiee2022sdns} present an unsupervised analog of outlier exposure by additionally rotating the auxiliary images to ensure that the external data are disjoint from in-distribution.
-Nonetheless, it is difficult to guarantee disjointness without labels, and the allowed shifting transformations are dependent on the in-distribution \cite{nvidia2021shifting}, limiting the applicability of such approaches.
+Early works attempted to use external data to generate examples near the OOD decision boundary or incorporate them for outlier exposure and negative sampling \citep{hendrycks2018deep, rafiee2022sdns}.
+Nonetheless, disjointness between the in and out-distribution cannot be guaranteed, and applying shifting transformations depends on the in-distribution \citep{nvidia2021shifting}, which limits the applicability of such approaches.

-\textbf{Pretrained models.} In principle, external data can be leveraged for feature learning.
-Large-scale models pretrained on diverse datasets can boost OOD detection performance \cite{hendrycks2020pretrained}.
-The majority of existing methods focus on supervised OOD detection \cite{sun2022oodknn,reiss2021panda}.
-Such approaches include fine-tuning the whole network \cite{fort2021exploring}, or parts of it \cite{reiss2021panda}.
-Fort et al. \cite{fort2021exploring} fine-tune pretrained models on the in-distribution and achieve human-level performance on challenging OOD detection setups (i.e. CIFAR100 $\rightarrow$ CIFAR10).
-Contrarily, in \cite{ren2021rmd}, the authors present a Mahalanobis-based score that does not require fine-tuning on the in-distribution.
+\cite{hendrycks2020pretrained} show that large-scale models pretrained on diverse external datasets can boost OOD detection performance.
+Recent OOD detection scores, which leverage pretrained models, deal with the large semantic space by, for instance, grouping images with similar concepts into small groups as in \cite{huang2021mos}.
+The majority of existing methods focus on supervised OOD detection \citep{sun2022oodknn,galil2023a}.
+Such approaches include fine-tuning the whole network or parts of it \citep{reiss2021panda}.
+Contrarily, \cite{ren2021rmd} showed that a Mahalanobis-based score could achieve comparable OOD detection performance on small-scale benchmarks without fine-tuning.

-Very few label-free methods based on pretrained models have been proposed.
-For example, in \cite{esmaeilpour2022zero} the CLIP framework is extended by training a text-based generator on top of CLIP.
-In \cite{cohen2023out}, the \textit{a priori} determined clusters are detected using only the in-distribution data in the first phase.
-In the second phase, the clusters are used as pseudo-labels for fine-tuning the pretrained models.
-However, the aforementioned CLIP-based approaches require the in- or out-distribution class names \cite{fort2021exploring}, while cluster-based methods require the exact number of ground truth in-distribution classes.
+Out of the limited label-free methods based on pretrained models, a simple approach is the $k$-NN feature similarity, which has not been studied systematically across pretrained models \citep{sun2022oodknn}.
+Another unsupervised approach aims at initially detecting an \textit{a priori} set of visual clusters.
+The obtained clusters are subsequently used as pseudo-labels for fine-tuning \citep{cohen2023out}.
+Apart from unsupervised OOD detection, CLIP models can additionally leverage in-distribution class names \citep{esmaeilpour2022zero}, and in-distribution prototypes can be obtained using the textual encoder, which has not been thoroughly investigated. \cite{esmaeilpour2022zero} extend the CLIP framework by training a text-based generator on top, while \cite{ming2022mcm} compute the maximum softmax probability of image-text feature similarities.
+Approaches that would alleviate the need to fine-tune billion-scale models remain relatively unexplored, especially in conjunction with CLIP models \cite{wortsman2022robust}.